 To finish it off I added a border the width of my blocks.
 Marc suggested I carefully thumbtack the quilt to our fence for pictures!

 I’m calling this my Diamond Brights quilt top.
-I’m now deciding whether to try quilting it at home or waiting until the quilting studio where I rent time on one of their long arms is open.
-I have to check the stash but if I recall correctly I have something that should coordinate nicely to use for backing.
+I’m now deciding whether to try quilting it at home or waiting until the quilting studio where go reopens.
+I have to check the stash but if I recall correctly, I have something that wil coordinate nicely to use for backing.

 I’d say my biggest question is what to do next, but for the state my sewing room is now in.
 Cleaning up and putting away fabric is next on the agenda.